Quagga: Description

 The quagga is believed to have been 257 cm long and 125–135 cm tall at the shoulders.
 Based on measurements of skins, mares were significantly longer and slightly taller than stallions, whereas the stallions of extant zebras are the largest.
 Its coat pattern was unique among equids: zebra-like in the front but more like a horse in the rear.
 It had brown and white stripes on the head and neck, brown upper parts and a white belly, tail and legs.
 The stripes were boldest on the head and neck and became gradually fainter further down the body, blending with the reddish brown of the back and flanks, until disappearing along the back.
-It appears to have had a high degree of polymorphism, with some having almost no stripes and others having patterns similar to the extinct southern population of Burchell's zebra, where the stripes covered most of the body except for the hind parts, legs and belly.
 It also had a broad dark dorsal stripe on its back.
 It had a standing mane with brown and white stripes.

-The only quagga to have been photographed alive was a mare at the Zoological Society of London's Zoo.
-Five photographs of this specimen are known, taken between 1863 and 1870.
+The quagga appears to have had a high degree of polymorphism, with some having almost no stripes and others having patterns similar to the extinct southern population of Burchell's zebra, where the stripes covered most of the body except for the hind parts, legs and belly.
 On the basis of photographs and written descriptions, many observers suggest that the stripes on the quagga were light on a dark background, unlike other zebras.
 The German naturalist Reinhold Rau, pioneer of the Quagga Project, claimed that this is an optical illusion: that the base colour is a creamy white and that the stripes are thick and dark.